Azure-Samples/mcp-sdk-functions-hosting-dotnet/README.md

 1. Click on the Copilot icon at the top and change to _Agent_ mode in the question window.
 1. Ask "What is the weather in NYC?"
 Copilot should call the weather tools to help answer this question.

+> [!NOTE]
+> You may see logs saying `Request reached the end of the middleware pipeline without being handled by application code.
+Request path: GET http://127.0.0.1:63164/, Response status code: 404`.
+This is expected and does not affect the running server.

 ### Deploy

 In the root directory, and run `azd up`.
 This command will create and deploy the app, plus other required resources.